How to Report an Outage

 To add outage text messaging text “CPI” to 800-872-9036.
 You will receive a text message reply with instructions.
 “Out” reports an outage, “Status” reports any outage updates, and “Quit” to opt out.
 Message and data charges may apply depending on your cell phone carrier plan.

-Below is an interactive map showing any current outages in CPI’s service area.
-A map legend is available by clicking the menu icon in the upper left-hand corner of the map.
-To see a full page version of this map, please visit OUTAGE.CPI.COOP.
+Below is CPI’s interactive outage tool showing current and planned outages in our service area.
+To see a full page version of the outage tool, please visit OUTAGE.CPI.COOP.
 For important safety information and tips regarding outages, please visit our OUTAGE PREPARATION page.

 On any given day, electric utilities experience small power outages across their service areas.
 For example, a tree in the line, a vehicle crash into a pole, or even a squirrel on a transformer can affect a single home or small pockets of members in a specific area.
 As such, when you look at our outage map, regardless of time of day, you might see outages appearing on the map and in the table to the right of the map, even if there are no “large-scale” outages.
 Our outage map displays real-time activities that are occurring, 24-7-365.

 CPI’s mission is to provide members with safe, reliable electric service – day and night.
 Despite our best efforts, severe weather and unusual circumstances can wreak havoc and cause a power outage that can last for hours or days.
 For more information, please review our power outage tips.

 How Power is Restored